department-of-veterans-affairs/vets-design-system-documentation/src/_includes/content/button-labels.md

 * Use sentence case for button labels (except for Button - Icon).
 * Make button labels as short as possible.
-* Use "trigger words" that people recognize and clearly signal what will happen when they click the button.
+* Use "action words" that people recognize and clearly signal what will happen when they click the button.
 * Keep the character limit for button labels to 35 characters.
 Button labels should be as short as possible with "trigger words" that your users will recognize to clearly explain what will happen when the button is clicked (for example, "Back" or "Continue").

 <div class="do-dont">